marcinn/django-widgets/README.rst

 Common usage of widgets is similar to ``{% with %}..{% include %}`` pair, but provides easy-to-use interface for more complex view-logic code.

+Major features are:

+  - class-based style
-Major features are: class-based style and widgets registry with autodiscovering.
+  - widgets registry with autodiscovering.

 Django-widgets provides two useful templatetags with option parsers: